-This medicine is a blood-thinning medicine.
+Aspirin is also a blood-thinning medicine.
 It prevents special cells in the blood from sticking to each other.
 This reduces the risk of harmful blood clots forming in your body.
-Blood clots that form in a blood vessel inside the heart or brain can cause a heart attack or a stroke.
+Blood clots that form in a blood vessel inside the heart or brain can cause a heart attack or stroke.

 This medicine may be used to treat other conditions as decided by your doctor.